A Letter to the Exhausted

 I am pained by the things that have happened in your life that have brought you to this place.
 But more than that, I am pained that you have felt that you should try to navigate this all on your own.

 It’s scary to let someone in, but there are people who understand and want to help.
-Not because you are incapable or incompetent or need to be pitied, but because everyone deserves support.
+Not because you are incapable, incompetent, or need to be pitied, but because everyone deserves support.
 Because healing and recovery are possible.

-It’s not easy, but it is possible, and there will be risk involved either way – risk in changing and risk in staying where you are.
+It’s not easy, but it is possible, and risk will be involved either way — risk in changing and staying where you are.
 But ask yourself if the risk would be worth it if it meant finding relief from what has consumed you.
-You decide if the risk in changing is greater than the risk in staying the same.
+You decide if the risk of changing is greater than the risk of staying the same.

 Regardless of your decision, you deserve the care and support you would provide to someone you love.